Agent Memory

 system_prompt=(

-"Review the evidence and risk limits before trading. "
+"Review evidence and risk before trading. "

 "After the decision, record a compact decision memory with the "